josephhklier/LATIN102/quiz02.md

 Brothers
 Nominative - subject of the clause.

+The brothers, who Eurytion came to the wedding with, were violent centaurs.

 Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
 Dexamus was afraid of Eurytion, who was promised in marriage with Deanira. ❌ qui
 Eurytion
-Nominative - subject of the clause.
+Dative

+Dexamus was afraid of Eurytion, to whom was promised in marriage with Deanira.

 Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
-Eurytion who was expected to marry Deianira, had brothers who were centaurs. ❌ cuius
+Eurytion, whose brothers were centaurs, was expected to marry Deianira. ❌ cuius
 Eurytion
 Genitive - association with Eurytion